Last Updated: 2026.02.06

 Access to Hotlines

 Information on the Fast Retailing hotline is provided in local languages.
 Upon our request, Fast Retailing partner factories display Fast Retailing Hotline posters that are provided by us, in a location visible to workers inside their factories.
+To enhance both awareness and accessibility of the hotline, we provide multilingual posters so that migrant workers can easily obtain information on how to use the system in languages they can understand.
 We request that factories explain to workers how to access to the Fast Retailing Hotline service so that they are aware of the Fast Retailing Hotline to voice their concerns, without fear of retaliation and prejudicial treatment should they raise a grievance.
 Workers are provided the contact details to access the Fast Retailing Hotline in their local languages and contact cards are given to workers who are interviewed during audits conducted by third party auditors or site visits by our Sustainability Department.

 Hotline Operational Process